michaeltoohig/bilolok/ROADMAP.md

   - if I had money to burn I would do this on a new VPS
   - [x] upgrade docker to latest versions
   - [x] restore sql dump file
+  - [x] update tusd service to use new webhook address to backend in shared docker network
-  - [ ] use production docker compose file (continue here at frontend production deployment)
+  - [ ] use production docker compose file
     - [x] build frontend to correct target
     - [ ] deploy frontend somehow
     - [ ] update deployment playbook and variables